The Future of Nuclear in Connecticut is a case study about the controversial topic of the role of nuclear power in climate change mitigation.

 Courses Open to Both Graduate and Undergraduate Students

-The coincidence of societal collapses throughout history with decadal and century-scale drought events.
+The coincidence of societal collapses throughout history with decadal and century-scale abrupt climate change events.
 Challenges to anthropological and historical paradigms of cultural adaptation and resilience.
 Examination of archaeological and historical records and high-resolution sets of paleoclimate proxies.

 The technology and use of energy.
 Impacts on the environment, climate, security, and economy.
 Application of scientific reasoning and quantitative analysis.
 Intended for non-science majors with strong backgrounds in math and science.